 The phylogeny of the 3′-end of the cox1 gene shows that it not only supports the dichotomy based on polyp morphology, but it also shows the combination of polyp and skeletal traits that are relevant in distinguishing species of Fimbriaphyllia and Euphyllia (Fig. 4B).
 As E. glabrescens is the only member of the Euphyllia group, so far as our study supports, tubular polyps and phaceloid colony structure is a combination of traits that have been found to be unique to the species.
 Euphyllia cristata shares the same combination of traits but its septal morphology has been described to be distinct from E. glabrescens (Veron & Pichon, 1980; Table 1).
 The finer clustering supporting the morphospecies and the distinction between E. glabrescens and E. cristata at the miscrostructure level opens the possibility that there may be microstructures that may also be able to diagnose species of Fimbriaphyllia.

 Veron & Pichon (1980) and Veron (2000) described features of the Euphylliidae that we found to be shared features with G. fascicularis and C. chagius.
 The euphylliids, G. fascicularis, and C. chagius, are usually dome-shaped and massive, and yet coralla are light-weight with a blistery coenosteum.
-Colony structures of the Euphyllidae include phaceloid, flabello-meandroid, and meandroid.
+Colony structures of the Euphylliidae include phaceloid, flabello-meandroid, and meandroid.
 Septa are round or lobe-shaped with granulated or glabrous sides and margins.
 Walls are septothecal or parathecal.
 Galaxea fascicularis (Veron & Pichon, 1980) and C. chagius (Sheppard, Dinesen & Drew, 1983) also have granulated septa with variable costae that may be striated or ornamented with lobes or spines.

-The clustering of G. fascicularis and C. chagius under the family Euphyllidae might not be surprising to some systematists.
+The clustering of G. fascicularis and C. chagius under the family Euphylliidae might not be surprising to some systematists.
 Previous classification schemes and species descriptions already suggested that Galaxea and Ctenella be grouped with Euphyllia.
-In the family tree of Scleractinia, Veron (2000) showed that the family Euphyllidae diverged from the family Oculinidae.
+In the family tree of Scleractinia, Veron (2000) showed that the family Euphylliidae diverged from the family Oculinidae.
 In the same family tree, Oculinidae was shown to be grouped with the family Meandrinidae under the suborder Meandrina, where C. chagius was classified.
-Vaughan & Wells (1943) described Euphyllia and Ctenella together under the subfamily Eusmilinae of the Caryophyllidae (suborder Caryophyllida) on the bases of having exsert septa, intratentacular budding, septothecal walls, and a brown polyp color.
+Vaughan & Wells (1943) described Euphyllia and Ctenella together under the subfamily Eusmilinae of the Caryophylliidae (suborder Caryophyllida) on the bases of having exsert septa, intratentacular budding, septothecal walls, and a brown polyp color.
 Sheppard, Dinesen & Drew (1983) also suggested a revision of Meandrinidae stating that Ctenella be grouped under the Eusmilinae on the basis of having “smooth septal margins and a light-weight coralla”.
 Galaxea fascicularis and C. chagius also have fleshy polyps that are usually extended during daytime.
 Sweeper tentacles and extracoelomic digestion were also documented in Euphyllia, Galaxea, and C. chagius (Sheppard, Dinesen & Drew, 1983; Hidaka, 1985; Borneman, 2001).
-While C. chagius is meandroid, which is already a known trait of the Euphyllidae, the inclusion of Galaxea adds a plocoid growth form to the family (clade V).
+While C. chagius is meandroid, which is already a known trait of the Euphylliidae, the inclusion of Galaxea adds a plocoid growth form to the family (clade V).

 The affinity of G. fascicularis and C. chagius with euphyllids is, so far, consistent with the dichotomy based on polyp morphology.
 Galaxea fascicularis has short polyps as in species of Fimbriaphyllia, while C. chagius has the same long and tubular polyps as in E. glabrescens.
-Despite the shared characteristics of C. chagius with the Euphyllidae, C. chagius is highly divergent in the Euphyllidae (clade V).
+Despite the shared characteristics of C. chagius with the Euphylliidae, C. chagius is highly divergent in the Euphylliidae (clade V).
 This divergence may indicate differences in the skeletal morphology of C. chagius with Euphyllia and Fimbriaphyllia.
 Galaxea fascicularis, Euphyllia, and Fimbriaphyllia species usually have three to four or sometimes five orders of septa and the columella is often weakly developed or absent (Veron & Pichon, 1980; Veron, 1990; Veron, 2000).
 Ctenella chagius, on the other hand, is characterized by two orders of septa and the presence of a lamellar or continuous columella (Sheppard, Dinesen & Drew, 1983).
 The high divergence may also be attributed to the limited geographical range of C. chagius as it has only been reported to occur locally in the Chagos Archipelago of the Indian Ocean (Sheppard, Dinesen & Drew, 1983).
 There have been no new records of the species elsewhere to date (Sheppard, Turak & Wood, 2008; Carpenter et al., 2008).
 In relation to having restricted species ranges, the systematic positions of Gyrosmilia and Montigyra, monotypic genera of the family Meandrinidae that are found only in the Indian Ocean, have not yet been analyzed from the molecular perspective.
 All our samples of Euphyllia, Fimbriaphyllia, and Galaxea are from the Pacific Ocean, but their geographic ranges extend until the Indian Ocean (Veron, 2000).
 Hence, the inclusion of samples of euphylliids from the Indian Ocean may strengthen the phylogeny presented here.
-On the other hand, there is a possibility that Indian Ocean specimens may also show divergence between populations of the same species collected from the Pacific and Indian Oceans (Fukami et al., 2004) as in Favites complanata, Favia rotumana, and Favia pallida (clade XVII) (Arrigoni et al., 2012).
+On the other hand, there is a possibility that Indian Ocean specimens may also show divergence between populations of the same species collected from the Pacific and Indian Oceans (Fukami et al., 2004) as in Favites complanata, Dipsastraea rotumana, and D. pallida (clade XVII) (Arrigoni et al., 2012; Budd et al., 2012).

 Sexuality and modes of reproduction are emergent patterns that were also perceived in the clustering in the gene trees.
 Fimbriaphyllia ancora, F. divisa, and F. paraancora (group V-A), are mainly gonochoric (dioecious) broadcast spawners (Borneman, 2003; Twan, Hwang & Chang, 2003; Twan et al., 2005; Twan et al., 2006; Fan et al., 2006).
 To date, there is no scientifically published information about the reproductive mode of F. paradivisa and F. yaeyamaensis, but we predict that they are also gonochoric broadcast-spawners as in other species of Fimbriaphyllia.
 Euphyllia glabrescens (group V-C), on the other hand, is known to be a hermaphroditic brooder (Richmond & Hunter, 1990; Baird, Guest & Willis, 2009).
 Sexuality and reproductive modes are still unknown for E. cristata, E. paraglabrescens, and E. baliensis.
 Galaxea fascicularis was first reported to be a hermaphroditic broadcast-spawner (Babcock et al., 1986; Shlesinger, Goulet & Loya, 1998) but was later reported to be a pseudo-gynodioecious broadcast-spawner instead (Guest et al., 2005; Baird, Guest & Willis, 2009).
 Keshavmurthy et al. (2012) were able to resolve the sexuality of the species by showing that G. fascicularis is gynodioecious rather than pseudo-gynodioecious.
 Being gynodioecious is characterized by the existence of female colonies separate from hermaphroditic colonies that produce viable egg and sperm (Keshavmurthy et al., 2012).
 Pseudo-gynodioecious, on the other hand, is essentially the same, but hermaphroditic colonies are thought to produce non-viable eggs, hence “pseudo” (Guest et al., 2005; Baird, Guest & Willis, 2009).
 The gynodioecious type of sexuality has not yet been documented in other corals and is, to date, unique to G. fascicularis (Keshavmurthy et al., 2012).
 The sexuality of G. fascicularis, being gynodioecious, appears to be an intermediate or a “transitional state” between Fimbriaphyllia (dioecious) and Euphyllia (hermaphroditic), which was also mentioned by Keshavmurthy et al. (2012).
 This claim is supported by our gene trees, and it may explain why G. fascicularis is in its own cluster, but its close affinity to Fimbriaphyllia is based on being a broadcast-spawner.
 Unfortunately, the sexuality and mode of reproduction of C. chagius has not yet been documented, but as the pattern in our gene tree suggests, C. chagius is hypothesized to be a hermaphroditic brooder like E. glabrescens.